bebrws/newblog/posts/Alacritty.md

 ## Setting up Alacritty using my build

-First [install Alacritty](https://github.com/bebrws/alacritty/releases/download/0.6.0-dev-brads/Alacritty.zip) from my repo to get a build that has an "Always On Top' action
-I built in.
+Download the terminal here: [Alacritty releases](https://github.com/alacritty/alacritty/releases)

+I was checking out the code made some changes [here](https://github.com/bebrws/alacritty/releases/download/0.6.0-dev-brads/Alacritty.zip)
+The only difference really was adding an "Always On Top' action.
 The keyboard combo for this will "Command Shift A".

 ## Setting up Alacritty using my tmux and alacritty config